 Salary Range: $35,000-65,000 annually

-Can you explain complex topics in simple terms?
-Google needs you.
+Can you break down complex topics in simple terms?
+Google is looking for you.

 Technical writers create tutorials, user manuals, and documentation for Google products.
-Your job is to make complicated technology understandable for everyday users.
+Your job is to make complicated technology easy for everyday users to understand.

 The best part?
-You don’t need a technical writing degree.
-Google hires people from all backgrounds – engineers, journalists, teachers, even lawyers.
+You don’t need a degree in technical writing.
+Google hires people from many different backgrounds, like engineers, journalists, teachers, and lawyers.

 Key requirements: